Download any resources you may need to spread the word about your challenge and why you're fundraising for vital dementia research.

 We’ve got answers for you below.
 And if you still can’t find what you’re looking for, you can get in touch here.

-The Treble Challenge is a brand-new virtual triathlon from Alzheimer’s Research UK, supported by Garmin.
-It runs from 1 April to 31 December 2020 and you can choose from our Pioneer distance, an Epic distance or go Maverick and choose your own to suit you.
+The Treble Challenge is a virtual triathlon from Alzheimer’s Research UK, supported by Garmin.
+It runs from 1 April to 31 December 2021 and you can choose from our Pioneer distance, an Epic distance or go Maverick and choose your own to suit you.

 You do the challenge your way, in your own time – we just ask that you choose distances that will challenge you (because the harder people see you working, the more they’ll want to sponsor you – and every pound raised helps make breakthroughs possible in dementia research).